Rok rows wooden boat across calm waters of Lake Bled, Slovenia

 Population: 2 million (2024)

-• Logar Valley – admiring pristine green nature, cycling and hiking up to the Rinka waterfalls.
+• Admiring pristine green nature, cycling and hiking up to the Rinka waterfalls in Logar Valley.

 • Coastal area with historical Piran and opulent Portorož.

-• Swimming to the island on Lake Bled and admiring Bled Castle perched on a cliff above the lake.
+• Swimming to the island on Lake Bled and admiring Bled Castle.

 • Enjoying outdoor sports activity: cycling, skiing, rafting, canyoning and mountaineering.

 Slovenia is the only country in the world that contains the word LOVE.
-This would be the easiest description of the feeling for my home country, where I was born, I grew up, studied and lived, when not travelling or living abroad.
+This is the simplest way to describe my feelings for my home country.
+It is where I was born, grew up, studied, and lived when I was not travelling or living abroad.

-Being such a tiny country, spreading on only 20,271 km², surrounded by some of the most popular tourist destinations in Europe, such as Austria, Italy, Hungary or Croatia, Slovenia found its way to distinguish itself by offering a unique mix of unspoiled nature, green approach, unique culture and food.
+Being a tiny country of 20,271 km², Slovenia sits between some of the most popular European tourist destinations.
+It stands out by offering unspoiled nature, a green approach, unique culture and delicious food.

-Since then, the similarity in name with Slovakia and lack of international attention due to its peaceful transformation and smooth transition have not put it on the worldwide map.
-However, the country receives more than six million tourists each year, indicating a significant progression in its appeal as a travel destination.
+Since then, its name’s similarity to Slovakia and lack of international attention kept it out of global attention.
+However, the country receives more than six million tourists each year.
+This growth shows its rising appeal as a travel destination with many exciting places to visit.

 Ljubljana – the most beautiful city in the world

 According to the charismatic major of Ljubljana, it is the most beautiful city in the world.
 If true, the small capital of Slovenia, with 350.000 inhabitants would have been a hot spot.
-The charming Old Town situated along the Ljubljanica River, marked with works of architect Joze Plečnik and overlooked by the Ljubljana Castle, serves as an appealing destination, particularly for independent travelers.
+The charming Old Town situated along the Ljubljanica River is marked with works of architect Joze Plečnik.

-It is big enough to provide all necessities, yet compact enough for traversing by bicycle or on foot, and interesting enough to explore it for a couple of days.
+Ljubljana is big enough to provide all necessities, yet compact enough for traversing by bicycle or on foot.

 Ljubljana Castle has been standing on a hill overlooking the city for approximately 900 years.
 Throughout its long history, the castle has played significant roles and has become an emblem of the city.

-The Outlook Tower and the surrounding ramparts provide stunning vistas of the capital city, while the castle also features a museum exhibition dedicated to Slovenian history.
+The Outlook Tower and the surrounding ramparts provide stunning vistas of the capital city.
+The castle also features a museum exhibition dedicated to Slovenian history.
 This exhibition transports visitors back roughly 200,000 years, showcasing the earliest evidence of human habitation in what is now Slovenia.

-Every summer, the Old Town is flocked by foreign visitors, who enjoy strolling around, navigating the river or drinking in local bars.
-A significant number of local residents choose to change the urban environment for the beach, whereas university students from other parts of the country return to their hometowns during the holiday season.
+Every summer, the Old Town is flocked by foreign visitors.
+It becomes a seasonal highlight for strolling around, navigating the river, or enjoying drinks in local bars.
+Many locals leave the city for the beach, while students from other regions return home during the holidays.

 The Prešernov trg, a square situated at the center of historic Ljubljana, has evolved from a medieval junction that served as the former entrance to the fortified city.
 This square feature three of Ljubljana’s most iconic landmarks: the pink façade of the Franciscan Church, the monument dedicated to the poet France Prešeren, and the Triple Bridge designed by Jože Plečnik.

-Upon crossing the Triple Bridge, one soon arrives at the Central Market, also a creation of Plečnik.
+When I cross the Triple Bridge, I soon reach the Central Market, another beautiful creation by Plečnik.
 Adjacent to the market stands the famous Dragon Bridge, which symbolizes Ljubljana with its iconic dragon.

 Since the 12th century, Mestni trg has been a focal point of the medieval city.
-Over time, the original medieval structures were supplanted by Baroque palaces, including the Town Hall, which is accompanied by the famous Fountain.
+Over time, Baroque palaces replaced the original medieval buildings, and the Town Hall now stands beside the famous Fountain.
 The impressive National and University Library (NUK) is regarded as Plečnik’s finest work.

-Kongresni trg serves as the central square of Ljubljana, where significant historical events, such as the Congress of the Holy Alliance in 1821, took place.
-The modern Trg republike represents the symbolic heart of Slovenia’s statehood, surrounded by the Slovenian parliament building and the Cankarjev Dom congress and concert hall located behind it.
+Kongresni trg serves as the central square of Ljubljana, where significant historical events took place.
+The modern Trg republike represents the symbolic heart of Slovenia’s statehood.
+The Slovenian parliament building and Cankarjev Dom surround the square on both sides.

 When living in Ljubljana in various stages of my life I mostly walked or used a bicycle to move in the downtown.
-Public transport is a useful form of transport in the metropolitan area, as vehicles have more constrained access to the downtown.
+Public transport offers an efficient way to travel in the metropolitan area, as vehicles have constrained access to the downtown.

 Traditional Slovenian cuisine